AKK9/torrent-ip-checker/README.md

 This project uses the [Serverless Framework](https://serverless.com/) to define serverless resources and deploy the Lambda function.

-It's defined as a project dependency and will be installed via `yarn`.
-However, installing it globally will make it easier to invoke `serverless` from the command line.
-Run `yarn global add serverless` to install globally.

-First, ensure you have an AWS Account with sufficient privileges for Serverless.
-Use this [Serverless Framework Credentials Guide](https://serverless.com/framework/docs/providers/aws/guide/credentials/) to help you set this up.
+Use this [Serverless Framework Credentials Guide](https://serverless.com/framework/docs/providers/aws/guide/credentials/) to help you set up AWS credentials.
+If you need to run `serverless` on the command line install it globally first: `yarn global add serverless`.

-Then run `yarn deploy` to build and deploy the Lambda to your AWS account.
+Once you've set up credentials run `yarn deploy` to build and deploy the Lambda to your AWS account.